praveensarraf/digitalclock/README.md

 # digitalclock
-Digital Clock with current Time, Date, and Day
+Digital Clock with current Time, Date, and Day using HTML, CSS and JavaScript